ebendtsen/CaesarCipherSolver/README.md

 1. Choose the `Encrypt (e)` option.
 2. Provide the file path for the text to encrypt (e.g., `data\samples\plaintext1.txt`).
 3. Provide the encryption key (1-26).
-4. The encrypted text will be saved to `cipheroutput.txt`.
+5. The encrypted text will be saved to `cipheroutput.txt`.

-### Decrypting Text with Known Key
+### Decrypting Text with a Known Key
 1. Choose the `Decrypt (d)` option.
 2. Choose `Use key (k)` option.
 3. Provide the file path for the cipher (e.g., `data\samples\cipher1.txt).